 Boswell, McCloud scheduled for court hearing on theft charges related to Evelyn Boswell case

-SULLIVAN COUNTY, Tenn.
-(WVLT) -- Angela Boswell and William McCloud will appear in court again Tuesday afternoon.
+Angela Boswell and William McCloud will appear in court again Tuesday afternoon.

 The pair were the first two arrests to be made during the search for Evelyn Boswell.
 Boswell and McCloud were arrested in February for one count of theft each after they were caught driving a stolen BMW police connected to the disappearance of the child.